Partial Dentures for Back Teeth Irvine, CA

 Getting the right replacement for missing back teeth can make daily life more comfortable.
 Dentists also recommend teeth replacements as a way to maximize oral health after tooth loss.
 Removable partial dentures for back teeth are dentures designed to replace missing molars; they consist of teeth replacements attached to an acrylic base.

-Removable partial dentures for back teeth are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Removable partial dentures for back teeth are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our dentists are available to discuss this and other teeth replacement options.
 Many patients find denture arches for back teeth an affordable way to maintain dental function and facial appearance.

 Replacing missing back teeth is vital to your comfort, confidence, and dental health.
 Find out how denture arches for back teeth can improve your quality of life.
 Call us at (949) 258-9682 to make an appointment.